zecure/shadowd.zecure.org/content/overview/user_interface.md

 #### NGINX

-It is slightly more complicated for NGINX.
+Rewriting requests is slightly more complicated for NGINX.
 The configuration should look similar to [this](https://www.nginx.com/resources/wiki/start/topics/recipes/symfony/).

     rewrite ^/app\.php/?(.*)$ /$1 permanent;